UPDATE: This accounting careers article was first published on 19 February 2019 and updated 31 July 2022.

 Accounting careers have long been considered a safe choice for the mathematically minded.
 But it’s not the dusty profession it once was.
 Today, accountants work with everything from managing businesses to block-chain data analysis.

-Job Outlook predicts moderate growth for accountants over the next five years.
+Job Outlook predicts strong growth for accountants over the next five years.

 It’s a dynamic profession needed by businesses of all sizes.
 Accountants provide financial information on business performance, financial positions and cash flow that business leaders need to make good decisions.
 As such, it plays a central role in solving complex business problems.